Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 - If the powder has not completely dissolved, shake the vial quickly back and forth for 30 seconds more.
 Let the vial sit for about 1 minute.

-STEP 4: Preparing the injection
+Step 4: Preparing the Injection

 - Hold the vial in one hand and the syringe in the other hand and carefully turn the vial upside down so that the needle is pointing straight up.
 Hold the vial at eye level.

-It is important to remove air bubbles so that you withdraw up the right amount of medicine from the vial.
+It is important to remove air bubbles so that you withdraw the right amount of medicine from the vial.